-Table 3 : Thickness measurements at class renewal survey of oil tankers
+Table $3\,$ : Thickness measurements at class renewal survey of oil tankers

-Age of ship (in years at ti me of class renewal survey) Class renewal survey No.1 age 5 Class renewal survey No.2 5 < age 10 Class renewal survey No.3 10 < age 15 Class renewal survey No.4 and subsequent age > 15 Suspect areas Suspect areas Suspect areas Suspect areas One section of deck plating for the full beam of the ship within the cargo area (in way of a ballast tank, if any, or a cargo tank used primarily for water ballast) Within the cargo area:each deck plate1 transverse section Within the cargo area: each deck plate 2 transverse sections all wind and water strakes Within the cargo area: each deck plate 3 transverse sections each bottom plate Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 1 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 1 and Table 2 Selected wind and water Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 1 and Table 2 Selected wind and water Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 1 and Table 2 All wind and water strakes, full length Selected wind and water strakes outside the cargo area Selected wind and water strakes outside the cargo area
+Age of ship (in years at time of class renewal survey) Class renewal survey No.1 age 5 Class renewal survey No.2 5 < age 10 Class renewal survey No.3 10 < age 15 Class renewal survey No.4 and subsequent age > 15 Suspect areas Suspect areas Suspect areas Suspect areas One section of deck plating for the full beam of the ship within the cargo area (in way of a ballast tank, if any, or a cargo tank used primarily for water ballast) Within the cargo area: Within the cargo area: Within the cargo area: Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 1 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 1 and Table 2 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 1 and Table 2 Measurements, for general assessment and recording of corrosion pattern, of those structural members subject to close-up survey according to Table 1 and Table 2 Selected wind and water strakes outside the cargo area Selected wind and water strakes outside the cargo area All wind and water strakes, full length

-Table 5 : Extended thickness measurements at those areas of substantial corrosion Double hull oil tankers
+$\begin{tabular}{ll} \textbf{Table 5:} Extended thickness measurements at those areas of substantial corrosion Double hull oil tankers \\ \end{tabular}$

 BOTTOM, INNER BOTTOM AND HOPPER STRUCTURE Structural member Extent of measurement Pattern of measurement Bottom, inner bottom and hopper structure plating Minimum of 3 bays across double bottom tank, including aft bay Measurements around and under all suction bell mouths 5-point pattern for each panel between longitudinals and floors Bottom, inner bottom and hopper structure longitudinals Minimum of 3 longitudinals in each bay where bottom plating measured 3 measurements in line across flange and 3 measurements on vertical web Bottom girders, including the watertight ones At fore and aft watertight floors and in centre of tanks Vertical line of single measurements on girder plating with one measurement between each panel stiffener, or a minimum of 3 measurements Bottom floors, including the watertight ones 3 floors in bays where bottom plating measured, with measurements at both ends and middle 5-point pattern over 2 square meter area Hopper structure web frame ring 3 floors in bays where bottom plating measured 5-point pattern over about 1 square meter of plating.
 Single measurements on flange.
-Hopper structure transverse watertight bulkhead or swash lower 1/3 of bulkhead 5-point pattern over about 1 square meter of plating bulkhead • upper 2/3 of bulkhead 5-point pattern over 2 square meter of plating • stiffeners (minimum of 3) For web, 5-point pattern over span (2 measurements across web at each end and one at centre of span).
+Hopper structure transverse watertight bulkhead or swash lower 1/3 of bulkhead 5-point pattern over about 1 square meter of plating bulkhead • upper 2/3 of bulkhead 5-point pattern over 2 square meter of plating stiffeners (minimum of 3) For web, 5-point pattern over span (2 measurements across web at each end and one at centre of span).
 For flange, single measurements at each end and centre of span.
-Panel stiffening Where provided Single measurements DECK STRUCTURE · Structural member Extent of measurement Pattern of measurement Deck plating 2 transverse bands across tank Minimum of 3 measurements per plate per band Deck longitudinals Every third longitudinal in each of 2 bands with a minimum of one longitudinal 3 measurements in line vertically on webs and 2 measurements on flange (if fitted)
+Panel stiffening Where provided Single measurements DECK STRUCTURE Structural member Extent of measurement Pattern of measurement Deck plating 2 transverse bands across tank Minimum of 3 measurements per plate per band Deck longitudinals Every third longitudinal in each of 2 bands with a minimum of one longitudinal 3 measurements in line vertically on webs and 2 measurements on flange (if fitted)